wealthbot-io/wealthbot/README.md

 If you want to take a look around your vagrant box you can `vagrant ssh`.
 The config is located in `wealthbot\vagrant\puphpet\config.yaml`

 We strongly recommend running all console commands inside the vagrant box.

+# Contributing

+We love pull requests from evreryone!